Fuzzy dark matter dynamics in tidally perturbed dwarf spheroidal galaxy satellites: External tidal force

 We then perform an analytic fit, using the simple functions described in section~\ref{sec:tidal_force}, and round the fitted parameter values to two significant digits.
 A comparison between the numerical values of the simulation and the analytic function is shown in the two bottom panels of figure~\ref{fig:tidal_force_4appendix}.
 In panel \textbf{(b)}, showing the angle of the tidal force, the dashed black line does not align perfectly with the simulation.
 However, they do agree well in the region where the tidal force has a significant amplitude ($|t|\lesssim 200~\Myr$).
 A more complicated function could better model the angle also at greater values for $|t|$, but since it would not have any impact on the conclusions of this work, we opted for the simple functional form of eq.~\eqref{eq:angle}.

 The orbit used here is meant to be realistic, but not necessarily to liken any specific Milky Way dSph satellite.
-We take the liberty to rescale the tidal force by the constant $A_T$, see eq.~\eqref{eq:dFdt}.
+We take the liberty to rescale the tidal force by the constant $A_T$, see eq.~\eqref{eq:dFds}.
 The conclusions drawn in this work are very general and apply also to other orbits with, for example, varying degrees of eccentricity or tidal field strengths.
-The strength of the dSph's response is also sensitive to the dSph's total DM mass and the FDM particle mass, making it possible to have the same dynamical response also in a scenario with a weaker tidal force.
+The strength of the dSph's response is very sensitive to its total mass, as described at the end of sect.~\ref{sec:dynamical_FDM_sim}, making it possible to have an analogous dynamical response also in a scenario with a significantly weaker tidal force.